 The off-form concrete elements of the building feature a Class 1 finish.
 (A concrete prototype was constructed to provide assurance for the owner that a hi-quality finish was achievable.)

-“One of the beauties of concrete is that it shows up the differences created by the pours and joint lines,” says Dean Kensit, who with Nick Pelle designed the building.
+"One of the beauties of concrete is that is shows up the differences created by the pours and joint lines," says Dean Kensit, who with Nick Pelle designed the building.

 One of the things not immediately obvious about the spine, especially when viewed from ground level, is that it contains a void that houses air conditioning units and other services.